dinxsh/veritas/README.md

 We use GitHub issues to track bugs and feature requests.
 Please ensure your description is clear and has sufficient instructions to be able to reproduce the issue or understand the proposed feature.

 ## Roadmap 🗺️
-Check out our [project board](https://github.com/dinxsh/aarogya/projects) to see what we're planning for the future of Aarogya!
+Check out our [project board](https://github.com/dinxsh/high-fi/projects) to see what we're planning for the future of Aarogya!

 ## Tech Stack 🛠️
 - React Native with Expo
 - Node.js backend (Express.js)
 - MongoDB for data storage
-- Firebase for authentication
+- Aptos wallet integration

 ## License 🗝️
 Aarogya is released under the MIT License.
 See [LICENSE](LICENSE) for details.
 It's basically our way of saying "use it, abuse it, but please don't sue us". 😄